approov/quickstart-react-native/README.md

 ✔ Integration completed successfully
 ```

+### 3. Run your Approov integrated app

+(build (run) your app  - register your app - launch your app)

-The newly integrated apps will run on an Android emulator or an iOS simulator, but default security policies require API calls to be made from real devices, so even though Approov is properly integrated, APi calls will still fail.
+The newly integrated apps will run on an Android emulator or an iOS simulator, but default Approov security policies require API calls to be made from real devices.
+Even though Approov is properly integrated, the protected APi calls will not succeed.
 Refer to [Running on an Android emulator]() or [Running on an iOS simulator] for instructions on how to workaround this.

-For our example, we will switch to physical devices to complete and check that Approov is truly protecting our API calls.
+For our shapes example, we will switch to physical devices to check that Approov is truly protecting our API calls.
 Because of differences between Android and iOS, the instructions diverge.

 #### Android Devices

-And once that's completed, rerun android:
+... once that's completed, rerun android:

 ```
 $ react-native run-android